-PrintNPractice printable capitalization and punctuation worksheets have the capitalization rules at the top of the page which helps kids understand which are the important words in writing.
-Simply review the rules for each set.
+PrintNPractice printable capitalization and punctuation worksheets have the capitalization rules at the top of the page.

 Help your elementary to middle school students learn how to capitalize with our printable worksheets and list of rules of capitalization below.